I wrote the following post in 2018.

 Mindfulness has made me pay more attention to whatever I am doing, even if it was painting with my daughter when I was least inclined to participate.

 Being fully present in the moment without the constant worry of what else I could be doing in that time has bestowed my mind with a sense of relief.

 Being mindful about where I invest my time, has helped me step out of the autopilot mode that has been thus far pushing me to carry on with the same mental ruts, day after day, for the better or worse.

 I have been a big fan of journal writing since childhood.
 And you can spot me raving about the benefits of writing a gratitude journal on the blog.

 I discovered a life-changing benefit of writing my thoughts down on paper ~ Clarity and focus.

-Every time I chose to brain dump on a piece of paper or in my journal, I had a written draft of my train of thoughts for future reference.
-This not only helped me assess my progress but also served as the much-needed source of motivation when inspiration fizzled out and I needed to revisit the WHY I had started something in the first place.
+Every time I chose to brain dump on a piece of paper or in my journal, I had a written draft of my train of thought for future reference.
+This not only helped me assess my progress but also served as a much-needed source of motivation when inspiration fizzled out and I needed to revisit the WHY I had started something in the first place.

 ♥ All drama is the product of the stories I choose to tell myself